Using the builder to create forms and surveys

 Question blocks are blocks that contain an input control inside the form.
 Examples of question types are text (single and multiple line), multiple choice, checkboxes, radio buttons, date, matrix, file upload, etc.

 Action blocks perform a certain action inside the form.
-Examples of action are sending an email or getting a value for a hidden field.
+Examples of actions are performing a calculation, sending an email or setting the value of a variable.

 Logic is an important part of the whole Tripetto platform.
 The key feature to use logic is the main reason our form builder works like this.